 - 4 Students within the Sixth Form are considered to be young adults.
 They should set standards of good behaviour for the rest of the school and be able to make informed choices about their conduct.
-These should include: - Excellent attendance in school and in A Level lessons as a basic condition (above 95%) - Punctuality to tutor time, independent study and all lessons - Responsible behaviour in and around the school - The completion of all academic work on time - A responsible and productive approach to independent study periods - Adherence to the Sixth Form dress code - Respect for all within the school community - 5 Upon entering the Sixth Form in Year 12 all students and parents / carers will sign a Learner Agreement which they must uphold during their two years in the Sixth Form (see Appendix A).
+These should include: - Excellent attendance in school and in A Level lessons as a basic condition (above 95%) - Punctuality to tutor time, independent study and all lessons - Responsible behaviour in and around the school - The completion of all academic work on time - A responsible and productive approach to independent study periods - Adherence to the Sixth Form dress code - Respect for all within the school community - To ensure mobile phones are not used outside of the Sixth Form areas - 5 Upon entering the Sixth Form in Year 12 all students and parents / carers will sign a Learner Agreement which they must uphold during their two years in the Sixth Form (see Appendix A).